rorymckinley/codelab_ci/README.md

   * Run the configured validator and abort with notification if it fails.
   * git push without -t, because we don't want the ci branch to make it back into the workbench branch, which would cause havoc.
-  * Notify the configured team address, or the author address.
+  * Notify the tagger of failure or success.

 Ideas
 -----